William Thomas Russell: Priesthood

 In 1908, Russell was named pastor of St. Patrick's Parish in Washington, D.C.
 He there earned a reputation as an eminent preacher.
 In 1909, he inaugurated the Pan-American Mass, an annual liturgical celebration held at St. Patrick's on Thanksgiving.
 Before being discontinued in 1914, the mass was attended by President William Howard Taft and representatives of 21 nations in the Americas.
 Russell was raised to the rank of domestic prelate by Pope Pius X in 1911, and named an honorary member of the Veterans of the Spanish War for his service as chaplain at Camp Chickamauga during the Spanish-American War.
 He published Maryland, the Land of Sanctuary in 1907, and authored the article on the Archdiocese of Baltimore in the Catholic Encyclopedia.

 Bishop of Charleston

-On December 7, 1916, Russell was appointed the fifth bishop of the Diocese of Charleston by Pope Benedict XV.
+On December 7, 1916, Russell was appointed the fifth bishop of Charleston by Pope Benedict XV.
 He received his episcopal consecration on March 15, 1917, from Cardinal James Gibbons at Cathedral of the Assumption.
 Bishops John Monaghan and Owen Corrigan served as co-consecrators.
 He selected as his episcopal motto: Alias Oves Habeo (Latin: "I Have Other Sheep").

 In addition to his episcopal duties, Russell served on the executive committee of the National Catholic War Council, and was head of the press department of the National Catholic Welfare Council.
-William Russell died on March 18, 1927, at age 63.
 His relative, John Russell, later served as bishop of Charleston.

 Death

-William Russell died on March 18, 1927, in Charleston.
+William Russell died on March 18, 1927, in Charleston at age 63.